matter-labs/zinc/zinc-book/src/appendix/E-standard-library.md

 arbitrary size.
 Since there are only fixed-size arrays in Zinc now, it would be challenging to create a function for arrays of every possible size.
-It is not possible to write such a function yourself using the language type system, but `std` makes an exception to simpilify development for now.
+It is not possible to write such a function yourself using the language type system, but `std` makes an exception to simplify development for now.

 ## Definitions